Speech Outline Generator

 5. Conclusion.

-A carefully formatted outline can ensure that the speech flows logically and effectively conveys your message.
+A carefully formatted outline can ensure the speech flows logically and conveys your message adequately.

 📝 Persuasive Speech Outline Example

-Wanna see how our persuasive speech outline generator works?
-Here’s an excellent example of the speech outline the tool developed in three seconds.
+Wanna see how our persuasive speech outline generator performs?
+Here’s an excellent example of the outline the tool developed in three seconds.

 Persuasive Speech Outline Example on Texting while Driving